Liz Huett

 Elizabeth Huett (born May 27, 1987) is a musician and actress, most known for being Taylor Swift's former background singer.

 Early life

-As a baby, Huett was in foster care and then, adopted by her parents.
-She grew up in Riverside, California, where she developed a passion for acting.
+Huett grew up in Riverside, California, where she developed a passion for acting.
 Huett participated in theatre at her school.
 She acted in commercials for various companies, and on the Nickelodeon show, The Brothers Garcia.
 In high school, she decided against continuing an acting career, and became interested in music.
 A year after graduating, Huett moved to Nashville, Tennessee to pursue her music career.

 Music career

 Huett and Swift performing together in Paris in 2011.

 Vocals for Taylor Swift

 Huett originally met Swift in a meet and greet line as a fan.
 In 2006, at the Brandin’ Iron in San Bernardino, Swift advised Huett to move to Nashville to build her music career.
 Huett toured with Swift for three and a half years during Swift's Speak Now and Fearless years.
-She was considered by Swift to be a best friend during that time, and shared a dressing room with her.
 Huett joined Swift and her band on stage in 2009 when she won Entertainer of the Year at the CMA Awards.